Rainbow-CPaaS/Rainbow-Node-SDK/guide/Share_file_with_users.md

 ```

-When you delete a file, you will get in return an event `rainbow_filedeleted` which contains the fileid of the file deleted:
+When you delete a file, you will get in return an event `rainbow_onfiledeleted` which contains the fileid of the file deleted:

 ```json